 Now, if your Internet speed is 1 megabits per second or Mbps, you will download at 1,000,000 bits per second.
 It will then take 5368.71 seconds to finish with downloading the file.
 Divide that by 60, the result is 89.48 minutes.

 On the same token, 1 MBps consists of eight times more bandwidth than 1 Mbps.
 The same file above would have taken 11.185 minutes to download.
 The only difference here is “MB” vs “Mb.”
+Here is a quick list of comparable items between the transfer speed of internal storage versus Ethernet connections.

 To be precise in writing, a byte should be expressed using an uppercase ‘B’, and a bit is a lowercase ‘b’.
 Better yet, put the ‘i’ in the middle to avoid confusion.
 Thus, ‘MiB’ will mean Mebibyte or 1024 Kibibytes (KiB).
 That is in contrast with ‘Mb’, ‘mb’ or megabit.
 Therefore, a KiB is way more more than a Kb or kb, etc. What about those guys on Amazon and Ebay selling Samsung SSDs?
 They sell “Terabytes” or “TB” things that really should be marked as “terabits” or “tb”.
 All we can do is to do the reverse conversion in our minds and accept that life is full of these anomalies.